Darian calendar

 The Darian calendar is a proposed system of timekeeping designed to serve the needs of any possible future human settlers on the planet Mars.
 It was created by aerospace engineer, political scientist, and space jurist Thomas Gangale in 1985 and named by him after his son Darius.
 It was first published in June 1986.
 In 1998 at the founding convention of the Mars Society the calendar was presented as one of two calendar options to be considered along with eighteen other factors to consider for the colonization of Mars.

+Due to the use of 28 sol months, the Darian calendar has no mechanism for synchronization with Earth dates or with synodic periods.

 Year length and intercalation

 The basic time periods from which the calendar is constructed are the Martian solar day (sometimes called a sol) and the Martian vernal equinox year.
 The sol is 39 minutes 35.244 seconds longer than the Terrestrial solar day, and the Martian vernal equinox year is 668.5907 sols in length (which corresponds to 686.9711 days on Earth).

 The basic intercalation formula therefore allocates six 669-sol years and four 668-sol years to each Martian decade.
 The former are still called leap years, even though they are more common than non-leap years, and are years that are either odd (not evenly divisible by 2) or are evenly divisible by 10: this produces 6,686 sols per ten years, giving an average year of 668.6 sols.

 A 1998 iteration of the Darian calendar had leap years cancelled if the year was divisible by 100, unless the year was also divisible by 500; adding these rules produces an average year of 668.592 sols, a more reasonable approximation.

 However, these static intercalation schemes did not take into account the slowly increasing length of the Martian vernal equinox year.
 Thus, in 2006, Gangale devised a series of intercalation formulas, all of which have in common the basic decennial cycle, as shown in the following table:

-This extended intercalation scheme gives an average year of 668.59453 days over the 10000 years: this results in an error of only about one sol at the end of 12,000 Martian years, or the year 24,180 of the Common Era.
+This extended intercalation scheme gives an average year of 668.59453 days over a 10,000-year period: this results in an error of only about one sol at the end of 12,000 Martian years, or the year 24,180 of the Common Era.